storyprotocol/storykit/README.md

 ## Installation

-_Storykit is a private package so you need repo access and a personal access token to use_
+_Storykit is currently a private github package so you need repo access and a personal access token to use_

 1 .
 Create a personal access token: [github.com/settings/tokens](https://github.com/settings/tokens)